HailToDodongo/rspl/Docs.md

 ### `select(vec a, b)`
 Selects between two vectors, based on the result of the last comparison.<br>
 This can be used to implement a ternary operator.<br>
+Note that this operates on each lane/component individually.<br>

 Examples:
 ```c++